Silversunset01/dbm/Documentation/Tutorials/How_to_make_a_Say_command.md

 # How to create a SAY command
 [In Another Channel](#in-another-channel) | [In the Same Channel](#in-the-same-channel)

-If you'd like to be able to type a message and speak as the bot it's quite simple.
+If you'd like to be able to type a message and speak as the bot, it's quite simple.

 ## In another channel
 This example assumes that you will make the bot speak in *another* channel from the one you type into.
-The command would be `?say #channel <message>`
+The command would be `(p)say #channel <message>`

 **1. Store the text you'd like the bot to repeat**
 ![](https://raw.githubusercontent.com/Silversunset01/dbm/master/screenshots/say4.PNG)